Art Shaping Change Virtual Workshops

 Heart of the Beast’s Art Shaping Change Workshops are annually recurring art classes taught by local creatives that explore social justice themes.

-All workshops are free and open to the public.
-All participants ranging from beginners to experts of all ages are welcome.
-Kids will need an adult with them to assist for both in person and virtual workshops.
+All workshops were free and open to the public.
+All participants ranging from beginners to experts of all ages were welcomed.

 Image description: The Art Shaping Change logo appears in a graphic out lined in purple.

 Virtual Classes - About